The Judengasse in Frankfurt

 This trailer provides a brief introduction to the history of Frankfurt’s Judengasse.

-The exhibition in the Museum Judengasse provides different views of Jewish everyday life in the early modern era.
+The exhibition in the Museum Judengasse provides different views of everyday Jewish life in the early modern era.
 How did the inhabitants of the Judengasse live?
 Who lived in the houses whose foundations you can now view in the museum?
 What did Frankfurt’s Jews live on?
-What kind of relationship existed between them, the Frankfurt Council and the Emperor?
+What kind of relationship existed between them, the Frankfurt Council, and the Emperor?

 In 2016 the Museum Judengasse was awarded the Museum Prize of the Sparkassen-Kulturstiftung Hessen-Thüringen 2016.

 The Museum Judengasse is especially designed for children, young people, and families.
 Public family tours are given on weekends and a children’s program is featured once a month at the museum.
 A series of workshops developed in house for kindergarten and school classes is also available and can be booked at any time.

 The foundations of five houses from the Judengasse in Frankfurt make up the heart of the museum.
 Those houses come to life again in the model.

 Eighteen steps lead down four meters to the former ritual bath in the Museum Judengasse.
 The mikveh was in the "Steinerne Haus" (The Stone House), which belonged to the wealthy Wertheimer-Kann family.
 It is one of five houses whose foundations can be seen in the museum.